 General Guidelines For How To Plug & Abandon a completed Oil & Gas Well

-In completed onshore wells with pressure in the annulus casing/casing, are foreseen two cases with two phases for case.
+In completed onshore wells with pressure in the annulus casing/casing, are foreseen two cases with two phases for each case.

 - The Plugging & Abandonment first case is for a well with casings where the top of cement is below the surface.

 - The Plugging & Abandonment second case is for a well with casings where the top of cement is at the surface.
-For such second case, the phase one is as per case I° phase one.
+For such a second case, phase one is as per case I° phase one.

-Plugging & Abandonment First Case
+A Plugging & Abandonment First Case

 - For Open hole zone,